 There are plenty of ways to make even your last-minute holiday marketing ideas feel expertly crafted.
 Below I’ll show you five of them.

 During the holidays, most people are in the holiday spirit, which gives you a lot of leeway.
 You can use any holiday theme or tagline for your marketing, and people will often eat it up.

-One company called Text Request did this their first holiday season.
+One company did this during its first holiday season.
 They took the 25 days of Christmas and paired it with their logo.

-Each day, they decorated our logo with something holiday-themed and shared it all over social media.
+Each day, they decorated their logo with something holiday-themed and shared it all over social media.